 - Going on a spiritual retreat together

-could be in longhand or printed suitable for framing and witnessed by friends or your sponsors.
-This presents a truly warm, supportive and validating experience for all involved.
-Additionally, it is suggested that you chair an RCA step meeting, and share your experience, strength and hope with other couples.
+longhand or printed suitable for framing and witnessed by friends or your sponsors.
+This is a truly warm, supportive, and validating experience for all involved.
+Additionally, we suggest that you chair an RCA Step meeting, and share your experience, strength, and hope with other couples.

 Ultimately, Step Three involves turning our relationship over.
-Many couples find it important to do something significant, even formal, such as a rededication of couple vows in the presence of friends.
-This may occur anywhere: in a place of worship, or at an informal gathering such as a picnic or at home, to celebrate our spiritual renewal.
-You are invited to be creative and have a personally memorable event celebrating your increasing commitment to each other and to the relationship.
+Many of us find it important to do something significant, even formal, to celebrate our spiritual renewal, such as a re-dedication of couple vows in the presence of friends.
+This may occur anywhere: in a place of worship, at an informal gathering such as a picnic, or at home.
+We invite you to be creative and have a personally memorable event celebrating your increasing commitment to each other and to the relationship.

 We recognize that we are on a spiritual path together.
-Placing our relationship in our Higher Powers hand would mean the end of power struggles and seeking to control.
+Placing our relationship in our Higher Power’s hands would mean the end of power struggles and seeking to control.
 We make a decision.
 We surrender.
-This is the spiritual principle upon which Step Three stands.
+This is the spiritual principle upon which Step Three rests.